Am I eligible to apply?

 Where are traineeships offered?

 Traineeships are offered in Universities, companies and research institutes in over 80 countries worldwide.
 A full list of IAESTE member countries is available here.
 Due to the reciprocal nature of the programme, traineeships may not be available in every country every year.
-However, IAESTE Ireland endeavours to exchange with as wide a range of countries as possible, to ensure more choice for applicants.
+However, IAESTE Ireland endeavors to exchange with as wide a range of countries as possible, to ensure more choice for applicants.

 When can I start a traineeship?